 Also check out other similar sites where you can establish and control your public profile.
 Google the name of someone you think has a good public profile and see which sites link to them.
 That will give you some ideas on how to leverage the presence you have and increase it.

-We all need to become very good at establishing and managing our public personas, whether we label it personal branding or reputation management.
-Managing your online reputation is unavoidable in the 21st century.
-If you do not manage your public persona, you will be vulnerable to bad luck or someone else’s agenda.
+We all need to become very good at establishing and managing our public personas, whether we label it personal SEO, personal branding, or personal online reputation management.
+Manage your online visibility to be found by potential customers, clients, and networking contacts as well as employers and recruiters.
+This is necessary for a smart job search in the 21st century.

 And, remember it is VERY important to keep all of Job-Hunt’s advice about protecting your privacy, identity, and family in mind while you do this!